vanilla-reforged/vmangos-docker/README.md

 accessible over the Internet).

 VMaNGOS also requires some data generated/extracted from the client to work correctly.
-To generate that data automatically during the installation, copy the contents of your World of Warcraft client directory into `./src/client_data`.
+To generate that data with the provided shellscript, copy the contents of your World of Warcraft client directory into `./src/client_data`.

+Note that generating the required data will take many hours (depending on your hardware).
+Some notices/errors during the generation are normal and nothing to worry about.

-Alternatively if you have already extracted the client data you may place it directly in /vol/server_data.
+Alternatively if you have already extracted the client data you may place it directly in /vol/server_data and skip the "03-extract-client-data.sh" script.

-Do the installation execute the scripts in order from 01 to 04.
+To do the installation execute the scripts in order from 01 to 04.

 ```sh
 user@local:vmangos-docker$ .\01-clone-github.sh